webcomics/dosage/doc/web/content/comics/SmackJeeves_NeonGlow.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Animals exposed to a special nuclear radiation and die become what is called a Neons.
+<th>Description</th><td>Animals that are exposed to a special nuclear radiation and die become what is called a neon.
 Neons are a phantom/zombie creatures that can be dangerous.
-Its up to Zedof and Jake to hunt them down to keep them from harming the public.
+It's up to Zedof and Jake to hunt them down to keep them from harming the public.
 May have some light boy love, but it is not the main focus of the comic.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://neonglow.smackjeeves.com/comics/">http://neonglow.smackjeeves.com/comics/</a></td>